Do you have Owls as a nursery theme? Owl board books for toddlers would be a great addition to the room.

-Little Owl’s 1-2-3 teaches about night time and counting from 1 to 10.
+Little Owl’s 1-2-3 teaches about nighttime and counting from 1 to 10.
 If you already owned other little owl book series, you will be learning to count familiar beautifully illustrated animals.

 If you want to get a good numbers book, this simple, educational, beautiful pictures could be what you are looking for.
-Your kids will love counting of all the animals!
+Your kids will love counting all the animals!

 Latest in the Little Owl book series by Divya.
 Little Owl’s Day adventure is as fun as his night.
-Awakened by a noisy squirrel and unable to get back to his sleep, he decides to explore the forest and see the daily life of different animals (butterflies, deer, bear etc) who are sleeping at night.
+Awakened by a noisy squirrel and unable to get back to his sleep, he decides to explore the forest and see the daily life of different animals (butterflies, deer, bear, etc) who are sleeping at night.

 Little Owl’s Day and Night are a complimentary set as familiar animals in Little Owl’s Night also make an appearance in this book, the children will get to see what those animals do during the day.

 By Chris Haughton.
-Little Owl Lost by his way after he fall down from his nest!
+Little Owl Lost by his way after he falls down from his nest!
 A Squirrel came to help him find his mum by searching for animals that match his description of Mommy Owl.
 A series of not-his-mom begins.

 A cute book by Jonathan Allen.
 Grumpy baby owl insisted that “I’m Not Sleepy”!
 Making funny excuses to everyone who says he is.